Could you pare down to the essentials and live permanently in less than 400 square feet of space?

 The community is located on Lake Fairview, just a short 5-minute drive away from the heart of College Park.

 Traveling with your pets?
 The Bermuda, The Ritz, and The Lake House are all pet-friendly rentals, although pets are welcome in almost any of the homes as long as your pet is well behaved.
-While there isn’t a pet fee, you will be charged a cleaning fee of $20 if extra cleaning is needed upon checkout.
+While there isn’t a pet fee, you will be charged a cleaning fee if extra cleaning is needed upon checkout.
 Contact Orlando Lakefront in advance if you’re planning to travel with your furry friend(s).